kssamwang/PowerGraphGPU/README.md

 There are however, a few dependencies which must be manually satisfied.

-These are dependencies on Ubuntu 18.04.If you use 20.04 or higher version,please downgrade version of these software dependencies.
+These are dependencies on Ubuntu 18.04.

+If you use 20.04 or higher version,please downgrade version of these software dependencies.

 ```sh
 $ cat /etc/apt/sources.list